navikt/pam-import-api/docs/index.md

 ## Posting in batches
 You can choose to upload the ads in stream or in batches.
-If you have a lot of ads, more than thousands everyday.
-We recommend you to upload in batches, You can group the ads in an array and send then in batches.
+If you have a lot of ads, more than thousands everyday, we recommend you to upload in batches, You can group the ads in an array and send then in batches.
 The size of the array may not go over 100 items.

 ```